-When someone applies for life insurance, there are three basic ways every single carrier will judge where to start rating a person before even looking at their health, driver’s record or other influencing characteristics.
-Those three things are age, gender and use of tobacco.
+When someone applies for life insurance, there are three basic ways every single carrier will judge where to start rating a person.

-Let’s break down each one by type of tobacco, go over the intricacies of how they may be viewed, as well as other ways to save money on life insurance as a smoker.
+Let’s break down each one by the type of tobacco you use, go over the intricacies of how they may be viewed, as well as other ways to save money on life insurance as a smoker.

 Furthermore, many companies require you abstain from using cigarettes at least a full year before they’ll consider you a non-smoker, while others mandate you wait up to 2 years before applying for a non-smoker class.